 The BMJ now has a system of open peer review.
 This means that reviewers have to sign their reports, saying briefly who they are and where they work.
 We also ask reviewers to declare to the editors any competing interests that might relate to articles we have asked them to review, and we take these into account when considering reviewers' comments.
 When such competing interests are too great reviewers usually decline the assignment.
 Open peer review does not mean that authors should feel able to contact reviewers directly to discuss their reports; all queries should still be directed through the editorial office.

-The next step for your research article, if it is still in the running after peer review and assessment by the BMJ's clinical epidemiology editor, is full appraisal at our weekly research manuscript meeting.
-A statistics editor, your paper's editor, and the BMJ research team will read and discuss your article's importance, originality, and scientific quality and the editor will make the final decision.
+The next step for your research article, if it is still in the running after peer review and assessment by The BMJ's clinical epidemiology editor, is full appraisal at our weekly research manuscript meeting.
+A statistics editor, your paper's editor, and The BMJ's research team will read and discuss your article's importance, originality, and scientific quality, and the editor will make the final decision.
 Everyone attending the manuscript meeting is asked to declare relevant competing interests at the start, and anyone with an important competing interest will either leave the room or speak last when the relevant article is being discussed (depending on the nature and extent of their interest).

-Some articles may also be seen by the BMJ ethics commmittee and, in cases where the Editor suspects serious research misconduct, by appropriate third parties.
+Some articles may also be seen by The BMJ's ethics commmittee and, in cases where the editor suspects serious research misconduct, by appropriate third parties.

 We aim to reach a final decision on publication within eight to 10 weeks of submission for all articles.
 If we make an offer of publication subject to revision we usually ask authors to return their articles to us within the subsequent month.

-Accepted articles are published on bmj.com as they become ready, and bmj.com is updated daily.
+Accepted articles are published on thebmj.com as they become ready, and thebmj.com is updated daily.
 Once published, articles are then be selected for a subsequent print issue.

-Editorials, news items, analysis articles and features written by BMJ editors do not undergo external peer review.
+Editorials, news items, analysis articles, and features written by The BMJ's own editors do not undergo external peer review.
 Articles reporting original research done at the BMJ are independently peer reviewed.